Full Mouth Restoration

 An overdenture fits over a small number of remaining natural teeth after they have been prepared by your dentist.
 Implants can serve the same function

 Implants supported dentures

-Some people prefer to have fixed (permanent) crown and bridgework in their mouths that can't be removed.
+Some people prefer to have a fixed crown and bridgework in their mouths that offer a more permanent solution.